AmeriCares is the largest provider of medical aid to the U.S. health care safety net.

 When a tornado devastates a town, we are there with critical aid for survivors.
 When an uninsured person needs immediate health care, we are there to help them get it.

-Working with our dedicated donors and partners, we save lives and livelihoods.
+Working with our dedicated donors and partners, we improve health and strengthen health care safety net institutions.With Support from GE Foundation

 Safety Net Partners

-As an essential link in the social safety net, these clinics ensure that the uninsured and underinsured receive high quality, primary care for conditions such as diabetes, asthma and hypertension.
-Many clinics offer an expanded range of services, such as pediatric exams, vaccinations, dentistry and mental health.
-Included in our network of trusted clinic partner are hundreds of free clinics, federally qualified health centers, and other providers seeking to improve access to care.
+As an essential link in the social safety net, these organizations ensure that the uninsured and underinsured receive high quality, primary care for conditions such as diabetes, asthma and hypertension.
+Many safety net organizations offer an expanded range of services, such as pediatric exams, vaccinations, dentistry and mental health.
+Included in our network of trusted clinic partner are hundreds of free clinics, federally qualified health centers, and other safety net providers seeking to improve access to care.

-We also supply our U.S. health care partners:
+We also support our U.S. health care partners:

 ...With easier access to medical resources online when you open our US Access portal to see about finding the available medicines and supplies your organization needs.

-...With an online source of important shared information when you visit the website freeclinicstoday.com
+...With an online source of important shared information when you visit the website SafetyNetCenter.org

 Learn more about our safety net partners:United States